Behind the scenes at one of Florida's most beloved restaurants

 "What better way to learn about the history of Tampa and Ybor City--its changing nature and its constancy--than by reading about the Columbia Restaurant?
 Huse has you tasting and smelling the kitchen through his descriptive prose.
 This book has it all."--Elizabeth M. Williams, president, Southern Food & Beverage Museum

 The Columbia is Florida's oldest and most honored restaurant.
 Founded in 1905 as a cafe catering to immigrant cigar workers in Ybor City, it has grown into one of the culinary touchstones of the state.
-Handed down from generation to generation, the Columbia remains family owned and operated, with six locations from St. Augustine to Sarasota.
+Handed down from generation to generation, the Columbia remains family owned and operated, with seven locations from St. Augustine to Sarasota.

 In The Columbia Restaurant, Andrew Huse provides an in-depth look at the people who made the restaurant great.
 With a historian's eye for accuracy and a storyteller's ear for delicious anecdotes, Huse traces the fortunes of the Columbia from the founder, Casimiro Hernandez Sr., to his great-grandson, fourth-generation restaurateur Richard Gonzmart.

 The Columbia's history is rich with stories of secret stashes of liquor, backroom deals with gangsters, waiters who never forgot an order, business challenges from the Great Depression to urban renewal and beyond.